Welcome to the Avon Early Learning Center at Roaring Brook School!

 In the event that a student arrives after 9:00 a.m., please accompany your child into the building and sign him/her in at the main office.
-The secretary will notify the teacher in the classroom and a staff member will meet your child in the main office.
+You will be required to show a photo ID in the main office.
+The secretary will notify your child’s teacher and a staff member will meet your child in the main office.

 Under no circumstances may a student leave the school or school grounds during school hours without permission from his/her parents or guardians.
 At the start of each school year, parents are asked to complete a Dismissal Form.
 Please complete this form each fall and ensure it’s returned to the office.
 The school will not deviate from this plan unless written permission is given from the parent.
 All students will need to be signed out by a parent or legal guardian to be picked up and dismissed from the Avon Early Learning Center at Roaring Brook School.

 If someone other than a parent/guardian picks up the student, the person appearing in the school office should bring a note of identification from the parent or guardian as well as a valid form of identification.
 The school reserves the right to ask for identification at any time.

 There may be occasions during the school year when, because of inclement weather, it will be necessary to delay the opening of school by 2 hours.
 In that event, children may be dropped off beginning at 10:55 a.m. and the school day will officially begin at 11:00 a.m.

 In the event school is closed because of bad weather or another emergency, announcements will be made.
 Information regarding school cancellation will be delivered automatically to parents through our automated messaging service.
 This service relies on the accuracy of the information provided by the parent at the time of their child’s enrollment.
 This information can be updated.
 For assistance, contact the school’s secretary who can assist you with this process.